Webster–Ashburton Treaty: Other issues

 Article 10 of the Webster–Ashburton Treaty identified seven crimes subject to extradition: "murder, or assault with intent to commit murder, or piracy, or arson, or robbery, or forgery, or the utterance of forged paper."
-It did not include slave revolt or mutiny.
-In addition, the United States did not press for the return or extradition of an estimated 12,000 fugitive slaves who had fled the U.S. going north and reached British territory in Canada.
+It did not include a slave revolt or mutiny.
+In addition, the United States did not press for the return or extradition of an estimated 12,000 fugitive slaves who had fled the U.S., going north and reaching British territory in Canada.

-While agreeing to call for a final end to the slave trade on the high seas, Secretary Webster and Lord Ashburton agreed to pass over the Creole case of 1841 in the Caribbean Sea, which was then in contention.
+While agreeing to call for an end to the slave trade on the high seas, Secretary Webster and Lord Ashburton agreed to pass over the Creole case of 1841 in the Caribbean Sea, which was then in contention.
 In November 1841, a slave revolt on the American merchantman brig Creole, part of the coastwise slave trade, had forced the ship to call at the port of Nassau in the Bahamas.
 British / Bahamian colonial officials eventually emancipated all 128 slaves who chose to stay in Nassau, as Britain had already abolished slavery in its colonies, effective seven years before in 1834.
 The United States initially demanded return of the slaves and then compensation.
 A settlement was made in 1855 as part of a much larger claims treaty of 1853, which covered claims by both nations dating back to 1814.

 The treaty laid down minimum levels of joint anti-slaving naval activity off the West African coast by warship squadrons of both the United States Navy and the British Royal Navy.
 It formalised levels of co-operation that had briefly existed in 1820 and 1821.
-It fell short of providing greater co-operation in suppression of the slave trade; there was, for instance, no mutual right for the two countries to inspect vessels flying each other's flag even when the United States flag / colours were being flown fraudulently by a slaver from a third country.
+It fell short of providing greater co-operation in suppression of the slave trade; there was, for instance, no mutual right for the two countries to inspect vessels flying each other's flag, even when the United States flag / colours were being flown fraudulently by a slaver from a third country.
 The treaty, therefore, had only a minimal effect for the time in reducing the trans-Atlantic slave trade.